 UAE Space Exploration

-The UAE astronaut Hazzaa AlMansoori, the first Emirati in space, embarked on an eight-day mission to the ISS in 2019.
+The launch of the Hope Mars probe builds on the historic mission of Hazza Al Mansouri, the UAE’s first astronaut, to the International Space Station in 2019.
 Aboard the ISS, he conducted various experiments on behalf of the Mohammed bin Rashid Space Centre, hosted a traditional Emirati dinner for his crewmates and gave a broadcasted tour of the station for viewers back home.